-Sometimes identifying a diaper rash can be frustrating.
+Sometimes identifying diaper rash can be frustrating.
 During the first year of cloth diapering I spent a significant amount of time trying to figure out what kind of rash we had.

 While we eventually conquered the majority of our rash problems, you may need some help figuring out what kind of rash you may be dealing with.

 Contact diaper rash

+We all probably know this rash.
 This is your Joe Average diaper rash usually caused by being in a wet diaper for a little too long.
 You will notice some redness on the skin but nothing too severe.

 A yeast rash looks like a raised, prickly rash often starting in the folds of the skin.
 When we have experienced yeast rashes it looks like small red spots that are a little bigger than pinpricks.

 Diaper rash caused by acidic poop

 This may take some troubleshooting since it could be an allergy to a food, detergent, ointment, or a material in disposable diapers.
 Some clues may help you know where to begin with your detective work.

 There are other skin conditions that can manifest in the diaper area but they aren’t technically a diaper rash.